dyno-might/dyno-might.github.io/_posts/2022-02-14-internet-writing.md

 Maybe there's a slippery slope here, but I think most people operate very close to the top of that hill.
 The goal of writing is to communicate, and it's silly to ignore the effects it has on the actual people who read it.

-So my advice is this: When you hear criticism, you need to guess if people even looked at the post.
+So my advice is this: When you hear criticism, you need to guess if people even looked at what you wrote.
 If they did, *some* negative reactions are inevitable.
 But if you repeatedly hear the same complaint, you should have a strong presumption that there is a problem, though it might be very different from the problem people state.

 ## No one is better than the combined efforts of a large group of people.